-Ear mites are very contagious and can spread to most dogs in the household.
+Dog ear mites are very contagious and can spread to other dogs in the household.
 The mites cause intense itching.
 This page looks at the symptoms of ear mites in dogs and how to use natural remedies such as herbs, homeopathy, and natural supplements to treat this dog ear problem.

 Ear mites are more common in cats than in dogs, but some dogs, especially those with a weakened immune system, do get them.